Gender Pay Gap Report

 Bonus Pay

-This shows an 1% difference between the number of men and women being paid a bonus in March 2021 who were employed at the snap shot date of the 5th April.
-The difference is driven by start dates, not being employed by the business at the bonus dates shows an 1% difference between the number of men and women being paid a bonus who were employed at the snap shot date.
-The difference is driven by start dates, not being employed by the business at the bonus dates
+This shows an 3% difference between the number of men and women being paid a bonus in March 2023 who were employed at the snap shot date of the 5th April.
+The difference is driven by start dates.
+Not being employed by the business at the bonus date results in a 3% difference between the number of men and women being paid a bonus who were employed at the snap shot date.

 Pay Quartiles

-The above illustrates the gender distribution at Proseal UK Ltd across four equally sized quartiles, each containing 89 colleagues.
+The above illustrates the gender distribution at Proseal UK Ltd across four equally sized quartiles

 Declaration